HyperChicken-Interactive/flashcard/Flashy/IncoherentBabbling.md

 * Carbon colorset: Background #101010.
 * Generate SolarLight colorset.
 See Ethan's bit.
 * **Add timestamps to the print log.**
+* Fix bug where both buttons can dissapeer.

 ---